Mahogany Speaks is a nurse with 20 yrs of exp. in healthcare & 14+ yrs in Blogging. She has an MBA in HCM & owns an article writing svc co.

 - Hands should be placed at shoulders-length apart with fingers spread evenly.

-- Your weight should be evenly distributed and there should not be any strain on the legs, arms or wrists.
+- Take care to distribute your weight evenly.
+Note, there should not be any strain on the legs, arms, or wrists.

 - Hold for 30 to 60 seconds